nicejs-is-cool/partybox/README.md

 client.connect();
 ```
 ### Documentation
-You can ready the documentation [here](https://nicejs-is-cool.github.io/partybox/).
+You can read the documentation [here](https://nicejs-is-cool.github.io/partybox/).